zionsc/leetcode/README.md

 TWO-POINTERS:
 0125.
 Valid Palindrome: Left and Right Pointers, increment until you reach an alphanum --> create this by comparing ASCII values --> ord('A') <= ord(c) <= ord('Z') or ord('a') <= ord(c) <= ord('z') or ord('0') <= ord(c) <= ord('9') --> only for recursion you can have another function inside another function, when calling non-recursively, make sure to make it a separate helper function and call it with self.alphaNum(c) --> must do that when calling other functions from an object in python.
+0167.
+Two Sum II: Basically use the idea that it is sorted.
+Pointers left and right, increment and decrement based on whether the numbers[l] + numbers[r] > or < to target (CAN do this because it is sorted).
+If it is > target, then r -= 1.
+If it is < target, then l += 1 (AS IT IS SORTED in INCREASING ORDER) --> else return [l + 1, r + 1] --> as they want 1 indexing.